Lightable/Lightable/README.md

 ## What is lightable?

-Open source chat client for your mates to have a bit of faff
+Open source chat client for your mates to have a bit of a faff

 ### Client `/packages/desktop` `/packages/desktop-wails` `/packages/web`